amolenk/dapr-hands-on/Assignment04/step-by-step.md

    dapr run --app-id trafficcontrolservice --app-port 5000 --dapr-grpc-port 50001 dotnet run
    ```

-Now you should see that - although the simulation is not running - messages are coming into the TrafficControl service.
+Now you should see in the logging that - although the simulation is not running - messages are coming into the TrafficControl service.
 This is one of the great advantages of using pub/sub messaging.
 The producer and consumer are decoupled from each-other and don't have to be online at the same time in order to work together.

 ## Step 6: Publish messages from the TrafficControl service to the Government service